RemiBERNHARD/Luring_Adversarial/README.md

 ## Environment and libraries

-The code files were executed in the following environment:
+The python scripts were executed in the following environment:

 * OS: CentOS Linux 7
 * GPU: NVIDIA GeForce GTX 1080